Journey 2: The Mysterious Island: Future

 In August 2014, Carey Hayes and Chad Hayes were announced to write the script for a third film.
 Brad Peyton and Dwayne Johnson were expected to direct and star in the sequel, respectively.
 It was later stated that there would be two sequels.
 By January 2018 however, Johnson stated despite the financial success of The Mysterious Island, and although a third film titled Journey 3: from the Earth to the Moon (based on the 1865 novel) was intended, its development had been cancelled due to a lack of immediate interest and troubles in adequately adapting the novel.
 Despite this, reports from Hollywood production insiders arose in August 2020, stating that a sequel was once again in development.
 In December 2021, Hiram Garcia confirmed that Warner Bros.
-Pictures wants a sequel film, though Seven Bucks Productions decided to delay development in favor of pursuing other projects.
+Pictures wanted a sequel film, though Seven Bucks Productions decided to delay development in favor of pursuing other projects.